dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

 This is a good example of how the hardware-level programming we do in this class is different from what you are used to at application level.

+After you read this document, look at [BUG](./BUG.md) for a deep dive through a subtle, not-uncommon bug.

 --------------------------------------------------------------------
 ### The "As-if" substitution principle.